-- Hyperacute rejection: The transplanted kidney turns mottled, dusky, and black as soon as it revascularized.
-Severe endothelial injury, PMN infiltration, whispered thrombosis, ischemic tissue necrosis will appear on biopsy.
+- Hyperacute Rejection: The transplanted kidney turns mottled, dusky, and black as soon as it revascularized.
+Severe endothelial injury, polymorphonuclear (PMN) infiltration, whispered thrombosis, ischemic tissue necrosis will appear on biopsy.

 - Acute T Cell-Mediated Rejection: Characterized by diffuse lymphocytic infiltration in the tubule, interstitium of the kidney, and in severe cases, vessels of the allograft

-- Chronic rejection lesions like interstitial fibrosis, tubular atrophy, vascular fibrous intimal thickening, glomerular basement membrane double contouring (transplant glomerulopathy), arteriolar hyalinosis, hyaline arteriolar thickening
+- Chronic Rejection Lesions: These include interstitial fibrosis, tubular atrophy, vascular fibrous intimal thickening, glomerular basement membrane double contouring (transplant glomerulopathy), arteriolar hyalinosis, and hyaline arteriolar thickening.

 - Category 1: Normal biopsy or nonspecific changes

-- Category 2: Antibody-mediated rejection - AMR: depending on the features of lesion further divided into acute AMR, chronic AMR active chronic AMR
+- Category 2: Antibody-mediated rejection - AMR: depending on the features of lesion further divided into acute AMR, chronic AMR, or active chronic AMR

 - Category 3: Suspicious (borderline) for acute T cell-mediated rejection - TCMR.

 - Category 4: TCMR.
-Depending on the score of chronic lesions, it further divides into acute TCMR, chronic TCMR, acute, chronic TCMR
+Depending on the score of chronic lesions, it further divides into acute TCMR, chronic TCMR, or acute chronic TCMR

 - Category 5: Interstitial fibrosis and tubular atrophy - IFTA